restatedev/skills/README.md

 ## What it helps with

-The skill triggers on mentions of Restate, durable execution, virtual objects, workflows, durable agents, `TerminalError`, `ctx.run`, `@restatedev`, `restate-sdk`, and related terms — and proactively when your project already depends on a Restate SDK.
+The skill triggers on mentions of Restate, durable execution, virtual objects, workflows, durable agents, and related terms.

 Once active, it progressively loads references for: